fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 ## Map Services to VLAN

 Platform services are VMs running on RHV.
-Based on the VLANs we have defined in previous section, we are to map these services to VLANs based on the functions the service will provide.
+Based on the VLANs we have defined in the previous section, we are to map these services to VLANs based on the functions the service will provide.

 | Platform Services                           | 1 | 2 | 3 | 10 | 100 | 400 | 600 |